aimat-kims/ui-integrated/readme.md

 ### 1. Make Shell Scripts Executable

+First, Create `models/` folder and put all your model templates there.

-First, make the shell scripts executable by running:
+Then, make the shell scripts executable by running:

 ```bash
 chmod +x run_models.sh